National and International Traceability

 - Links between HACCP (or ISO 22000 and ISO 9001) and traceability

-Realization of compliance and traceability audits (coaching or execution mode), according to sectors of activities and legislation in effect:
+Realization of compliance and traceability audits, according to sectors of activities and legislation in effect:

 - Import into Canada